-Howard University will schedule a hearing within thirty (30) days of the student's Emergency Action Suspension or Involuntary Administrative Withdrawal.
-Once the hearing date has been set, the Associate Vice President of Student Affairs & Dean of Students will provide the student with a written notice specifying the reason for the Emergency Action Suspension or Involuntary Administrative Withdrawal as well as the date, time and place of the hearing.
+Howard University will schedule a hearing within thirty (30) calendar days of the student's Emergency Action Suspension or Involuntary Administrative Withdrawal.
+Once the hearing date has been set, the Associate Vice President for Student Affairs will provide the student with a written notice specifying the reason for the Emergency Action Suspension or Involuntary Administrative Withdrawal as well as the date, time, and place of the hearing.
 During the hearing, appropriate University personnel may be present and/or consulted.
-Additionally, parents, spouses and/or any persons who would be of support to the student may, with the express written consent of the Associate Vice President of Student Affairs & Dean of Students and the verbal consent of the student, participate in the hearing.
+Additionally, parents, spouses and/or any persons who would be of support to the student may, with the express written consent of the Associate Vice President for Student Affairs and the verbal consent of the student, participate in the hearing.
 As this University hearing is an internal proceeding, attorneys are excluded from appearing at or sitting in the hearing; however, they may accompany their client/the student to the hearing and sit outside in the waiting area until the hearing has concluded.

-Prior to the start of the hearing, any student who has been subject to Emergency Action Suspension or Involuntary Administrative Withdrawal must provide medical documentation from a licensed physician to the Associate Vice President of Student Affairs & Dean of Students, as stipulated in the Withdrawal notice.
+Prior to the start of the hearing, any student who has been subject to Emergency Action Suspension or Involuntary Administrative Withdrawal must provide medical documentation from a licensed physician to the Associate Vice President for Student Affairs, as stipulated in the Withdrawal Notice.
 Upon receipt, the hearing will begin.
-The University will first present the reason for the student's Emergency Action Suspension or Involuntary Administrative Withdrawal, the alleged violations of University policy and evidence supporting these claims.
+The University will first present the reason for the student's Emergency Action Suspension or Involuntary Administrative Withdrawal, the alleged violations of university policy and evidence supporting these claims.
 The student will then have an opportunity to respond and present any documentation that may support their response.
 Finally, if the student has any witnesses they would like to present, the witnesses may provide their statements after the complainant has presented their case.
-Please note, a complainant must provide the Associate Vice President of Student Affairs & Dean of Students with a written list of witnesses within five (5) days of receiving the notice of hearing.
+Please note, a complainant must provide the Associate Vice President for Student Affairs with a written list of witnesses within five (5) business days of receiving the notice of hearing.
 Following witness statements, the hearing will conclude.

-The Associate Vice President of Student Affairs & Dean of Students will then notify the student of the decision and the basis for the decision, in writing, within ten (10) business days of the hearing.
-If it is determined that the student does not present a threat to themselves or others, the student will be permitted to return to campus, resume their studies and continue on as a student.
+The Associate Vice President for Student Affairs will then notify the student of the decision and the basis for the decision, in writing, within ten (10) business days of the hearing.
+If it is determined that the student does not present a threat to themselves or others, the student will be permitted to return to campus, resume their studies and continue as a student.
 If the University decides that the Emergency Action Suspension or Involuntary Administrative Withdrawal shall remain in effect, the communication will indicate the minimum length of time this action will remain in effect and what, if any, stipulations govern their return to the University.
 Such stipulations may include, but are not limited to, providing the University with written documentation from a certified healthcare professional indicating that the student is able to return to the University.
-In the event it is decided that the Suspension or Withdrawal action remain in effect, the Associate Vice President of Student Affairs & Dean of Students and the Behavioral Health Committee shall meet to discuss the student's desired return to the University.
+In the event it is decided that the Suspension or Withdrawal action remain in effect, the Associate Vice President for Student Affairs and the Behavioral Health Committee shall meet to discuss the student's desired return to the University.